Chillerbag/Applyify/README.md

 ### Resume Submission

-Here you can see the resume submission form, that opens in the sidepanel, and gives you information on the resume you submitted, including when.
+Here you can see the resume submission form that opens in the sidepanel.
+This gives you information on the resume you submitted, including when, and what the resume file name is.

 <br>
 <p align="center">